cazyw/shakespeare-quotes/README.md

 $ npm install
 ```

-Start the database locally (in my case):
+Start the database locally (in my case path required as not stored in the default location):

 ```
 $ mongod --dbpath ~/data/db/